Embracing New Technology and Implementing Legal Tech in Your Law Firm

 It’s one thing to purchase technology for your law office.
 Embracing, adopting, and using new legal technology is a separate task altogether.
 Add resistance from non-techie attorneys and skeptical paralegals on top of that and you’ve got a pretty daunting task.

 But this is not an untrodden path.
 Many law offices before you have implemented new technology.
 And technology will continue to be embraced in many law offices to come.
 It’s a bit like eating an elephant.
 First, you have to cut it into bite-sized pieces.
 Then, you have to convince others that they want to eat the elephant.
 Finally, you’ll put someone in charge of determining when elephants need to be eaten in the future.

 Many law offices think of technology adoption as a one-off, easily implemented, discrete task.
 It’s expected to be something done outside of normal office operations—something that can be thrown into the mix willy-nilly.
 It’s no wonder that it takes so long and never seems to get done.

 If you want your office to embrace new technology, don’t treat it as an afterthought.

-Any legal tech adoption should be treated as a project and managed as such.
+Treat any legal tech adoption as a project and manage it as such.
 It is important and must be planned for.

-You will want your new legal technology to be implemented immediately, but you’ll need to break your project into manageable pieces.
+You will want your new legal technology to be implemented immediately, but you need to break your project into manageable pieces.
 Here is where incremental iteration comes into play (and that elephant).
-By taking on small sections of the project individually and in succession, you’ll not only see results faster, but you’ll foster more buy-in from your team members.
+Take on small sections of the project individually and in succession.
+This way, you’ll not only see results faster, but you’ll foster more buy-in from your team members.